egglestn/quiz/README.md

 * wysiwyg editor
 * Fix JS for show /hide answers (only a workaround)
 * Guest users need to see something other than blank dashboard
+* Ability to know what answer the user selected